qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 | EfficientNet-B6          | Epoch 29          | 0.57          | 0.979             |
 | EfficientNet-B7          | Epoch 29          | 0.56          | 0.981             |

+1. From the experimental results, it can be seen that when EfficientNet increases the image width, depth, and resolution, the accuracy will be improved, but the corresponding cost is increased training time.
+2. It can be seen from the training time and training parameters that compared with other mainstream networks, such as ResNet, EfficientNet greatly reduces the training parameters and training time due to the use of Depthwise convolution, but still has a high accuracy.